Marie of Romania: Paris Peace Conference

 Because Ferdinand had refused to sign the Treaty of Bucharest and because Romania had been hostile towards the Central Powers until the end of the war, its place among the winning countries during the Paris Peace Conference was guaranteed.
-The official delegation was led by Brătianu, who had just begun his third term as Prime Minister.
-Brătianu's rigidity, combined with French Prime Minister Georges Clemenceau's reluctance to overlook Ferdinand's acceptance of the Treaty of Bucharest led to open conflict and the Romanian delegation left Paris, much to the dismay of the "Big Four".
+The official delegation was led by Brătianu, who had just begun his third term as prime minister.
+Brătianu's rigidity, combined with French Prime Minister Georges Clemenceau's reluctance to overlook Ferdinand's acceptance of the Treaty of Bucharest, led to open conflict and the Romanian delegation left Paris, much to the dismay of the "Big Four".
 Hoping to resolve the situation, Saint-Aulaire suggested that Marie should be sent to the conference instead.
 The Queen was delighted at the prospect.

 Marie arrived in Paris on 6 March 1919.
 She was immediately popular with the French people, due to her boldness during the War.
 Upon meeting Marie, Clemenceau abruptly told her, "I don't like your Prime Minister", to which she replied, "Perhaps then you'll find me more agreeable."
 He did, and president Raymond Poincaré noticed a change in Clemenceau's attitude towards Romania after Marie's arrival.
 After staying in Paris for a week, Marie accepted King George V and Queen Mary's invitation and crossed the English Channel, lodging at Buckingham Palace.
-Hoping to acquire as much goodwill for Romania as possible, Marie became acquainted with many important political figures of the time, including Lord Curzon, Winston Churchill and Waldorf and Nancy Astor.
+Hoping to acquire as much goodwill for Romania as possible, Marie became acquainted with many important political figures of the time, including Lord Curzon, Winston Churchill, and Waldorf and Nancy Astor.
 She also frequently visited her son Nicky, who was then in school at Eton College.
 Marie was elated to have returned to England after so much time, writing that "it was a tremendous emotion to arrive in London, and to be greeted at the station by George and May."

 After the end of her visit in England, Marie returned to Paris, where the people were just as excited for her arrival as they had been a few weeks before.
 Crowds gathered around her frequently, waiting to see the "exotic" Queen of Romania.
 American President Woodrow Wilson remained unimpressed by Marie, and her comments on Russian laws dealing with sexual relations, which were considered inappropriate, did not help.
 Marie shocked many officials by waving all her ministers aside and leading negotiations herself.
-On this, she would later comment, "Never mind, you'll all just have to get used to accepting me with the faults of my virtues."
-Marie left Paris with numerous supplies for Romania's relief and later that year, the conference resulted in the international recognition of Greater Romania, thus doubling Ferdinand and Marie's kingdom to 295000 km2 and increasing the population by ten million.
+On this, she later commented, "Never mind, you'll all just have to get used to accepting me with the faults of my virtues."
+Marie left Paris with numerous supplies for Romania's relief, and later that year the conference resulted in the international recognition of Greater Romania, thus doubling Ferdinand and Marie's kingdom to 295000 km2 and increasing the population by ten million.
 This led Grand Duchess Maria Pavlovna of Russia, who briefly lived in Bucharest, to conclude that "by her charm, beauty, and ready wit, [Marie] could obtain anything she desired".